hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-events.md

 `kubectl describe at at-sample`{{execute}}

-Notice there are no "events" registered for this object.
-This step of the lab changes that.

-In the `controllers/at_controller.go`{{open}} file add the Recorder record.EventRecorder to the AtReconciler struct so that it looks like:
+Notice in the description there are no "events" registered for this object.
+The next step will enable the events listing.
+In the `controllers/at_controller.go`{{open}} file add the Recorder record.EventRecorder to the AtReconciler struct so it looks like:

 ```go
 // AtReconciler reconciles a At object